Tokyo Olympics digest: India wins first field hockey medal in nearly half a century | DW | 05.08.2021

 Hansle Parchment of Jamaica won the men's 110-meter hurdles, chasing down American Grant Holloway to take the gold.
 Portugal's Pedro Pichardo took gold in the men's triple jump, setting an unbeatable mark with his third jump of 17.98 meters.

+The first Olympic men's park skateboarding event was won by Australian Keegan Palmer.
+The 18-year-old's first run, worth 94.04 points, would have won him the gold, but he topped his score in his third run, posting 95.83 points.

-In the kayak, Hungarian Sandor Totka won the men's 200-meter sprint, while American Nevin Harrison won on the women's side.
-Meanwhile, New Zealand's Lisa Carrington won the women's 500-meter.
+In the kayak, Hungarian Sandor Totka won the men's 200-meter sprint, becoming the first non-British paddler to win the event since it started in 2012.
+American Nevin Harrison won on the women's side, while New Zealand's Lisa Carrington won the women's 500-meter.

 dv (AFP, AP, dpa, Reuters)